Ready to say goodbye to debt for good? Learn More

 In a Nutshell

-In the majority of states, employers can deny you employment if you have bad credit.
+In short, yes, in the majority of states, employers can deny you employment if you have bad credit.
 Some states and cities have passed laws that prohibit the practice, though there are some exceptions, such as for jobs in the financial sector.
 Employers must get your written consent before they run a credit check as part of the hiring process.
 Having certain negative items on your credit report may not hurt your chances for all jobs.
+If you’re looking for a job and have bad credit, there are steps you can take to improve your chances of landing your dream job.

-There aren't many things more stressful than doing a credit check only to discover that your credit score is far lower than you’d like it to be.
+Few things are more stressful than doing a credit check only to discover that your credit score is far lower than you’d like it to be.
 Good credit is often key to securing loans, housing, and even a job.
 Though it’s not always obvious why a potential employer would want to run a credit check as part of the hiring process, many employers do examine the credit histories of prospective employees when making hiring decisions.

 Since bad credit can keep you from landing the job you want, it’s important to understand how your credit history can impact your job search.
 If you know what to expect, you can create the strongest possible plan for landing your dream job despite having less than ideal results tied to an employer credit check.